Offboard Sound

 Model Railroad Sound

-Locomotive sound is a major, major element of the rail side experience.
+Locomotive sound is a major element of the rail side experience.
 There is nothing more visceral than being twenty feet from the right of way as a locomotive slowly accelerates through the notches with chest thumping bass.
 Because sound is such a major player, modeling it as effectively as possible deserves considerable attention.

 As entrenched as we are in the current system of onboard sound (decoders and speakers placed in the locomotive), it is extremely limited in terms of the quality that it can produce.
 The combination of very cheap speakers, the location of the speakers in a plastic shell, and the pathway from locomotive to ear produce a sandy, staticy sound harkening back to the days of old AM radios.
 To be blunt, the audio quality of onboard sound is very poor and, by its very design, there is very little that can be done to improve it.

 Particularly for smaller layouts, there is an alternate approach that largely removes the obstacles of onboard sound and produces a sound quality far superior to that produced by speakers located in the locomotive shell.
 That alternative is off board sound pumped into wireless headphones.
 The concept is simple.
 A sound decoder is located under the layout, tapped into the main layout power bus, and programmed to the same address as the locomotive on your train.
-This under table decoder then simply transmits sound to very high quality wireless headphones.
+This under table decoder then simply transmits sound to very high quality wireless headphones or computer speakers.
 By switching to headphones a) you now have sound going into speakers of extremely high audio quality designed for the music market and b) the headphone ear cups now give the sound a very controlled path to the ear.

 Model Railroad Sound